 Baptists teach that belief must precede baptism, which is their strongest theological claim.
 However, in practice, the way Baptists treat childhood salvation does not align with this teaching.
 In the Baptist tradition, there is something called “the age of accountability.”
 Until this age when saving knowledge and understanding of God’s grace can be acquired, a child is not held to the same standard of faith as adults.

-So if a young child dies, Baptists assume that child “goes to heaven” despite never having met the requirements of faith (the phrase “go to heaven” conjures up dualistic images of spirit and body that are not Christian whatsoever, so I only use it here and elsewhere to specifically reference the language many Christians use when speaking about what comes after death, though elsewhere I will use phrases like “the Kingdom of God” to better capture both the embodied resurrection life and the present manifestations of that Kingdom through life in Christ).
+So if a young child dies, Baptists assume that child “goes to heaven” despite never having met the requirements of faith.
 He is by all practical purposes a Christian, a member of Christ’s body the church, and reckoned with the saints in the book of life.
 In reality, every Protestant I know believes something similar.
 Children cannot be held responsible for not having the same type of faith we have as adults, and across the Protestant spectrum, most Christians believe all children before a certain age would enter God’s Kingdom upon death.

-But what we don’t often say is that if a child “goes to heaven” upon death, that means the child has salvation.
+But what many Christians (particularly of a Baptist persuasion) would not say is that if a child “goes to heaven” upon death, that means the child has salvation.
 There is no getting around this.
 Children are sinful (Ps.
-51:5), whether you believe this as a result of Original Sin, or simply by observation.
+51:5), whether you believe this is a result of Original Sin, or simply by observation.
 Sin separates us from God, and so in order to be saved and spend eternity with God, that sin must be dealt with.
 It is only dealt with by God’s grace through the blood of Jesus.
 We believe that children, somehow, acquire this salvation.

 How does this happen?
 Ephesians 2 teaches that we are saved “by grace through faith” – is the grace operating without the faith?
 Or is the faith just a different sort of faith for children?
-The following phrase does say “and this is not of yourselves,” so my tentative understanding is that God grants faith to children just as he grants faith to adults, though childhood faith is of a more visceral, less intellectual order.
-This aspect of the discussion is, however, somewhat of a mystery and likely always will be.
+The following phrase does say “and this is not of yourselves; it is a gift of God.”
+If faith is a gift of God anyway, why is it so hard to believe that God would gift the youngest of us with faith in him?

 Yet you are he who took me from the womb; you made me trust you at my mother’s breasts.
 On you was I cast from my birth, and from my mother’s womb you have been my God.